DominCyber/DominCyber/README.md

 ### Hi, I'm Manuel

 I am a senior intelligence analyst with 15 years of intelligence analysis experience.
 Additionally, I have 9 years of IT experience as a database manager.
 Overall, my background consists of serving in both the United States Navy and the Intelligence Community.
-I am continuing my defense oriented-career into the cybersecurity realm, determined to myself a more well-rounded security professional.
+I am continuing my defense oriented-career into the cybersecurity realm, determined to make myself a more well-rounded security professional.

 Additionally, I want to pursue my fascination of technical nuances; I see a parallel between threat signal analysis and cyber threat analysis.